Entire functions with Cantor bouquet Julia sets

-By \cite[Theorem 2.3]{lasse_arclike}, if $x \in J(F)$ is accessible from $\C\setminus J(F)$, then $x$ is an endpoint of $J(F)$.
-Since $J(F)$ is a closed set with empty interior, points accessible from $\C\setminus J(F)$ are dense in $J(F)$, and so $J(F)$ is a Lelek fan.
-We have shown that $\hat{J}(F)$ is a Lelek fan with top $\infty$ for which points accessible from the complement are endpoints of $J(F)$.
-By \cite[Theorem 2.8]{nada}, this is equivalent to $J(F)$ being a Cantor bouquet. \end{proof}
+By Proposition~\ref{prop:disjoint_crin}, every connected component of $J(F)$ is an arc.
+In particular, $\hat{J}(F)$ is arc-wise connected, and no point of $J(F)$ is a branch point of $\hat{J}(F)$.
+Since $J(F)$ has infinitely many components, $\infty$ is a branch point of $\hat{J}(F)$.
+Any subcontinuum of $\hat{J}(F)$ is either a bounded sub-arc of one of the components of $J(F)$, or a union of several arcs to infinity in different components; it follows easily that $\hat{J}(F)$ is hereditarily unicoherent.
+In summary, we have shown that $\hat{J}(F)$ a fan with top $\infty$.

-Recall that if $F\in\BlogP$ is criniferous and of disjoint type, then each connected component of $\hat{J}(F)$ is an arc to infinity; see Proposition~\ref{obs_disjoint_crin}.
-This allows us to define a partial order in $\hat{J}(F)$ as follows.
-For $z,w\in J(F)$,
+By \cite[Theorem 2.3]{lasse_arclike}, if $x \in J(F)$ is accessible from $\C\setminus J(F)$, then $x$ is a terminal point of the corresponding Julia continuum, and therefore an endpoint of the fan $\hat{J}(F)$.
+Since $J(F)$ is a closed set with empty interior, points accessible from $\C\setminus J(F)$ are dense in $J(F)$.
+This establishes~\ref{item:Jfan}.